Agent CLI

 Use the CLI when you need reproducible shell commands, local-first exports, or an operator-friendly surface that sits on top of the same Starkscan API contract.

-Before using the CLI in unattended workflows, check the Launch matrix for the current release state and manual blockers.
+Before using the CLI in unattended workflows, check the Launch matrix for the current release state and trust boundary.
 For npm package provenance, Socket links, and exact-version pinning rules, use Package trust.

 Use this surface for